April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 Food away from home performance through the first four months of 2017 has been neck-and-neck with food at home with inflation at around one percent.
 However, food away from home has not witnessed the same magnitude of deflationary impacts for CPI.

-For Y/Y performance, results have remained solid at just below the two percent level, during the first four months of 2017, versus the previous three years.
+For Y/Y performance, results have remained solid at just below the 2 percent level, during the first four months of 2017, versus the previous three years.
 For select foodservice companies, recent earnings results have been improving.
 This has been most directly associated with stronger net sales performance.

 Collectively, there has been a correlation between the CPI and retail sales.
 During 2015, the CPI was very weak, with retail sales following suite.
 During 2016, retail sales witnessed a strong return to growth as the CPI also improved.
 So far during 2016, both are off to even stronger starts.